livia360/Captone_project2/README.md

 ![Sales_profits_by_state](./images/barh_sales.png)

-- average sales and profits by state
+- distribution of average sales and average profits by state

 # 3. Exploratory Data Analysis